nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: The command output box shows "Error: 'after' date cannot be later than 'before' date".
 The stats box shows "No recipes were made recently".

 #### B.4.2&ensp;Viewing recipes made most recently
-1. View recipes with 3 recipes A, B and C were made in this order.
+1. View recipes made with past recipe usage records.

     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.